lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/README.md

 ## 3. Use Fst to detect outliers

-Note: This includes all SNPs (not just the subset)
+Note: Method 1 currently includes all SNPs, while method 2 uses only the 100 SNPs in the data subset so they are not directly comparable.
+Perhaps use both approaches in final analysis and retain SNPs identified through both methods?

 ### Method 1: Using Fst values generated through vcftools